celo-org/mento2-model/README.md

 ### Option 3: Docker Development Environment

+Not yet available for the Mento 2.0 model.
-Alternatively, you can set up your development environment using the pre-built Docker image with all the dependencies you need: [CADLabs Jupyter Lab Environment](https://github.com/CADLabs/jupyter-lab-environment)
+# Alternatively, you can set up your development environment using the pre-built Docker image with all the dependencies you need: [CADLabs Jupyter Lab Environment](https://github.com/CADLabs/jupyter-lab-environment)

 ### Known Issues